-By August, all of our observation decks in NYC will be open again!
+On Labor Day all of our observation decks in NYC will be open!
 But which one is the best?
 I personally really like The Edge Hudson Yards the most but you can’t go wrong with any of the observation decks we have.
 Here you find all of them!

 Book a Dinner CruiseCruise in ChelseaAdd to myNY added

 Forget trying to snag a hard-to-get reservation at New York’s hottest restaurants du jour.
 Instead, indulge in a delicious 3-course dinner during the cruise on an all-glass boat around New York City that offers you an up-close look at the Statue of Liberty and other famed sites.
 As a live pianist plays relaxing music for you, take in the immense view of one of the world’s great cities, and enjoy a delicious pre-set dinner by the on-board executive chef.
 Upgrade to enjoy a romantic or first class VIP experience including a private table and French sparkling wine.